 Considering a home purchase?
-Ideally, you'll want to put 20% down toward a new home because at that level you can avoid paying private mortgage insurance, which protects the lender's interest if you can't make your payments and default.
+Ideally, you'll want to put 20% down toward a new home so you can avoid paying private mortgage insurance (PMI), which protects the lender's interest if you can't make your payments and default.
 Mortgages backed by Fannie Mae and Freddie Mac generally require a minimum down payment of 5% to 10% for a conforming mortgage (of $417,000 or less) and 10% to 15% for a super-conforming mortgage (up to $625,500 in high-cost areas).
 But you may have some additional options:

 See Also: What It Takes to Buy a Home

-Loans with no down-payment have not made a comeback, but "piggyback" arrangements, with an 80% first mortgage and a 10% second mortgage or home-equity line of credit, are coming back.
-(The 80/20 version is still defunct.)
+Loans with no down-payment have not made a comeback, but "piggyback" arrangements, with an 80% first mortgage, a 15% second mortgage or home-equity line of credit and a 5% down payment are coming back.

 Investigate state and local programs for low- and moderate-income families and for first-time buyers.
 You may be able to get a lower-rate mortgage with a small down-payment requirement.
 Check what's available through any lender or real estate agent, or through your state or local housing agency.
 To find state housing finance agencies in your region, consult the directory at the National Council of State Housing Agencies.

 VA loans (guaranteed by the U.S. Department of Veterans Affairs).
 If you are a qualified service member or veteran, you won’t need a down payment—or mortgage insurance (see www.benefits.va.gov/homeloans).

 Rural Development loans (guaranteed by the U.S. Department of Agriculture) allow qualified, low-income borrowers in selected areas to buy with nothing down, although they will pay an upfront guarantee fee (rolled into the loan amount) and an annual fee (see www.rurdev.usda.gov/hsf-about_guaranteed_loans.html).